-Ever wanted to give your amigurumi projects a bit of added weight?
-Struggling to get your project to stand up on it’s own?
+Ever wanted to give your amigurumi crochet projects a bit of added weight?
+Struggling to get your crochet toys to stand up on their own?
 The solution is simple: try making a weighted base with Poly Pellets!

 Pin this for later SAVE

 *This post may contain affiliate links, which means that I may earn a small commission from qualifying purchases made through these links at no additional cost to you.
 All opinions are my own.*

 Poly Pellets are tiny little plastic beads/pellets and if you were to add them to your crochet project, they’d eventually work their way through the small holes that exist in crochet stitches.
 Even using the smallest mm hook I own with a worsted weight yarn couldn’t create a tight enough fabric because over time and with use, the fabric relaxes and the little beads make their way out.